luleyleo/old-coat-archive/README.md

 - Try to stick with this project until it can be used productive (this will be the hardest part).

 # State
-It can open a window.
-And close it.
-While using a lot of RAM.
+It can open a Window and layout + draw rectangles.